Land reforms by country: Afghanistan

 Afghanistan has had a couple of attempts at land reform.

 In 1975, the Republic of Afghanistan under President Mohammad Daoud Khan responded to the inequities of the existing land tenure conditions by issuing a Land Reform Law.
 It limited individual holdings to a maximum of 20 hectares of irrigated, double-cropped land.
 Larger holdings were allowed for less productive land.
 The government was to expropriate all surplus land and pay compensation.
 To prevent the proliferation of small, uneconomic holdings, priority for redistributed lands was to be given to neighboring farmers with two hectares or less.
 Landless sharecroppers, laborers, tenants, and nomads had next priority.
 Despite the government's rhetorical commitment to land reform, the program was quickly postponed.
 Because the government's landholding limits applied to families, not individuals, wealthy families avoided expropriation by dividing their lands nominally between family members.
 The high ceilings for landholdings restricted the amount of land actually subject to redistribution.
 Finally, the government lacked the technical data and organizational bodies to pursue the program after it was announced.

 After the 1978 Saur Revolution, the communist Peoples Democratic Party of Afghanistan (PDPA) issued Decree No. 6, which canceled gerau and other mortgage debts of agricultural laborers, tenants, and small landowners with less than two hectares of land.
 The cancellation applied only to debts contracted before 1973.
 The Decree No. 8 of November 1978 made new landholdings from the 20 hectares of prime irrigated land in the 1975 law to just six hectares.
 It divided all land into seven classes and again allowed for larger holdings of less productive land.
 There was no compensation for government-expropriated surplus land and it established categories of farmers who had priority for redistributed land; sharecroppers already working on the land had highest priority.

+During the second and third Afghan Civil Wars, the Taliban promised land reform to Pashtun peasants as a recruiting method, and, in many cases, followed up on this promise.
+The Taliban began a campaign of massacring landlords (many of whom were pro-Northern Alliance) and giving their lands to Pashtun peasants who fought for the Taliban.